cowboyai/cim-start/vhosts/readme.md

   - Server

 We will make two paths:
+  - ISO Image for USB booting on Intel/AMD
   - SD Image (for Raspberry Pi and AArch_64)
-  - ISO Image for USB booting on Intel/AMD

 They will all be the same at this stage and only have different capabilities.
 Honestly, a Raspberry Pi can do all this, just don't expect to visualize a million nodes and have it be fast.

-### Raspberry Pi

 ### Workstation / Server

-We are using a Dell Precision Workstation 7920 with an added NVidia RTX3090 GPU that we want to pass through (mostly for AI).
+We are using a Dell Precision Workstation 7920 with an added NVidia RTX3080 GPU that we want to pass through (mostly for AI) to containers.

 This is a pretty beefy machine, but it's only a single "machine" that we treat as a Host + Guests.